m4dfry/nvim-config/README.md

 # Nvim Config

-So you chose the path of pain ...
+So you have chosen the way of pain ..